Team-4361/Roxbotix-RPI/Robotics Documentation/rpi files/README.md

 	Note - The access point must be setup seperately; the AP will already be setup if the image being used is our preconfigured FRCVision image.
 If not, [this is a walkthrough](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md) on how to get the AP installed and running.

+- Connecting to the RPI with ssh:
+	- Download the PuTTY.exe executable from the rpi files directory
+	- Enter **"10.43.61.22"** into the hostname field
+	- Enter **"22"** in the port field if not already there
+	- Click **"Ok"** in the bottom right or press the **enter key**
+	- Click **"Accept"** the popup mentioning authentication keys
+	- Enter the login of the RPI when prompted (This can be found labelled on the bottom surface of any of our RPIs)